awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 **Note**
 All devices in the same pool must be of same technical specification and SKU\.

 To enable parallel builds of the source code for different test groups, IDT for FreeRTOS copies the source code to a results folder inside the IDT for FreeRTOS extracted folder\.
 The source code path in your build or flash command must be referenced using the `testdata.sourcePath` variable\.
 IDT for FreeRTOS replaces this variable with a temporary path of the copied source code\.
-For more information see, [IDT for FreeRTOS Variables](#dt-vars)\.
+For more information see, [IDT for FreeRTOS variables](#dt-vars)\.

 The following is an example `device.json` file used to create a device pool with multiple devices\.